scala-steward/couchbase-spark-connector/README.md

 2. The admin account must have username "Administrator" and password "password".
 3. travel-sample example bucket must be installed (available in Admin UI: Settings -> Sample Buckets).
 4. Query and data services must be running.
-5. A primary index must exist on travel-sample ("CREATE PRIMARY INDEX on `travel-sample`;").
-6. A bucket named "default" must exist with flushing enabled.
+5. A bucket named "default" must exist with flushing enabled.

 ## License
 Copyright 2015-2020 Couchbase Inc.